 Choosing between multiple mobile providers can be overwhelming, especially since plans offering great value aren’t such a rare commodity anymore.
 Every telco has its pros and cons, whether we’re talking about coverage, fast data, or affordable plans.
 So how do you know which one is right for you?
 Today we’re comparing Telstra and Boost, so you can make a more informed decision.

 Looking for a mobile plan that’s going to serve you well in terms of both coverage and data speed?
 Then you’re probably already leaning towards the Telstra mobile network.
 Boasting unrivalled depth and breadth of coverage not just in capital cities, but almost anywhere in Australia’s populated areas, Telstra’s network is legendary for its sheer reach.
 This is thanks to decades of building, expanding and enhancing what was originally Australia’s first mobile network.
-For data, too, Telstra delivers, with blazing 4G speed that’s often limited only by the capabilities of your device.
-And yet, perfectly capable of outdoing even the fastest NBN connection.
+For data, too, Telstra delivers, with blazing 4G and 5G speed that’s often limited only by the capabilities of your device, and which is perfectly capable of outdoing even the fastest NBN connection.

 Of course, you don’t need to be a Telstra customer to get access to the Telstra network.
 All thanks to companies known as MVNOs – Mobile Virtual Network Operators.
 It’s now possible to sign up for a mobile service with a company that’s completely separate from Telstra, but which uses the Telstra network as its backbone.
 One such company is Boost Mobile.